-At Change.org, millions of people take action every day to create change they believe in.
-We’re looking for a Director of Lifecycle Marketing to define and own how those moments of action turn into long-term relationships — through powerful storytelling, world-class lifecycle strategy, and a deeply human email experience across 13 global markets.
+Change.org is searching for a Director of Lifecycle Marketing to define and own how those moments of action turn into long-term relationships — through powerful storytelling, world-class lifecycle strategy, and a deeply human email experience across 13 global markets.

 This is a highly visible leadership role reporting directly to the CMO, with full ownership of our email channel and a long term mandate to evolve our lifecycle approach across email, push, SMS, and beyond.
 You’ll build a highly skilled Lifecycle Marketing (LCM) team, and work at the intersection of brand, product, data, and engineering to build experiences people genuinely want to receive.

-Our core petitions platform, used by more than 100 million people annually, is growing rapidly - and we are rebuilding it from the ground-up using AI tools to turn anyone into a powerful civic leader on the issues they care about.
+Our core petitions platform, used by more than 100 million people annually, is growing rapidly - and we are rebuilding it from the ground-up using new tools to turn anyone into a powerful civic leader on the issues they care about.
+Soon we will launch a new platform to identify the >80% of issues that most people agree on, locally and nationally, and to mobilize hundreds of millions of people to advocate for those common-ground solutions.

 Key Outcomes: